stfxecutables/df-analyze/README.md

 information.
 Regions or municipalities corresponding to large cities might each have over 100 samples, but small rural regions will likely be sampled less than 10 or so times each, i.e., they are *undersampled*.
-Attempting to generalize fromn any patterns observed in these undersampled classes is generally unwise (undersampled levels in a categorical variable are sort of the categorical equivalent of statistical noise).
+Attempting to generalize from any patterns observed in these undersampled classes is generally unwise (undersampled levels in a categorical variable are sort of the categorical equivalent of statistical noise).